pam-exchange/SymantecPAM-SPIX/README.md

 - Powershell 5.1 and 7.5
 - Windows 11 and Windows Server 2022

+It has not been tested running Powershell on Linux.
+It is unknown if the mechanism for protecting CLI/API user passwords (see below) is working in a Linux environment.

 # Setup credentials properties

 **SPIX** uses the CLI and occationally the API when reading or updating credential management information.
 Both of these uses basic authentication (username/password) and these are stored in a properties file. **SPIX-Config** is used to create a properties file with basic configuration of the Symantec PAM encironment and the necessary CLI and API users and passwords.

 Edit the file **SPIX-Config.ps1** such that it is matching you environment.
 The **tcf** variable is used to name any Custom Connectors available.
 Note that the names of Custom Connectors are case sensitive.
 Both the CLI and API users must exist in PAM.
 The CLI user is a regular user and the API user is an ApiKey.
 It is best assigned to the user and should have the same permissions as granted to the CLI user.

 The delimiter is used to change how CSV files are created and read.
 Depending on the region and language settings of Windows a delimiter value can be specified.
 If the delimiter option is not specified the default value is `,`.

+The limit is controlling how many entries can be returned when calling CLI/API.
+There is no paging mechanism available when reading information from PAM, thus if there is more information available, this is not visible to **SPIX**.

 ```
 $configSymantecPAM = @{